AltoRetrato/Half-Life_Alyx_on_Oculus_Go/README.md

 * Load and run Ric's_Half-Life_Alyx_FreePIE_ALVR_script.py in FreePIE
 * Start ALVR on your PC
 * From ALVR, click "Start server"
+* Connect the Oculus Go to the same Wi-Fi /router used by your PC
-* Start ALVR on your Oculus Go and connect it to the PC
+* Start ALVR on your Oculus Go, then connect it using the ALVR interface on your PC
-  * After you connect both, check on ALVR to automatically connect next time
+  * After they are connect, check on ALVR to automatically connect next time
 * Start the game in SteamVR

 To automate most of the above, download and edit [ALVR_init.cmd](https://raw.githubusercontent.com/AltoRetrato/Half-Life_Alyx_on_Oculus_Go/master/ALVR_init.cmd) (setting the correct path for your files and optionally audio devices), then: